 ✭ Click the play button to preview the audio.

-Alternative File – Use this to add an alternative file format of the main file in Filename to ensure playback in all browsers.
+Alternative File – Use this to add an alternative file format of the main file in Filename to ensure playback in all browsers. ★ FFmpeg needs to be installed.

 This is especially necessary for the web output since not all browsers support all audio and video codecs.
 For example, Safari supports MP3.
 However, as of this writing, Firefox does not but does support OGG.
 If the first file is not supported by the browser, the Alternative File will be used.

 Level – The output level of the sound.
 Maximum is 100% or 1.00 while the minimum is 0.
-Use the copy button to copy the sound’s level to all nodes.
+Use the copy button to copy the sound’s level to all nodes. ★ Note that not all browsers will play the volume at the same loudness level.
+For example, if the level is set 30% it may sound louder or softer across browsers.

 Loop – Choose how many times the sound file will repeat or loop. ★ Tip: If you do not want the sound to begin at start up, choose a loop value of -1.
 You will then need to add a button in the Skin Editor to activate it.
 For an endless loop, use 0.